A semiflexible polymer chain under geometrical restrictions: Only bulk behaviour and no surface adsorption: Model and method

-The method discussed above can be used for different values of $n$ and size of the matrix needed to solve in calculating partition function of the chain confined in between the constraints is $2nX2n$.
-We have calculated exact expression of the partition function for $n$ $(3\le n\le19)$.
+The method discussed above can be used for different values of $n$.
+The size of the matrix needed to solve for the partition function of the chain confined in between the constraints is $2n \times 2n$.
+We have calculated the exact expressions of the partition function for $n$ $(3\leqslant n \leqslant 19)$.

-We have found that adsorption transition point of an infinitely long linear semiflexible polymer chain on the constraint $A$, $B$ and simultaneously on both the constraints $A\&B$ has value unity.
-This fact is true for all the chosen values of $k$ or bending energy (and $3\le n\le\infty$) for which an infinitely long polymer chain can be polymerized in between the constraints.
+We have found that the adsorption transition point of an infinitely long linear semiflexible polymer chain on the constraint $A$, $B$ and simultaneously on both the constraints $A\ \textrm{and} \ B$ has the value of unity.
+The equation (\ref{eq:2.23}) has only a singularity that corresponds to the polymerization of an infinitely long linear homopolymer chain in between the constraints.
+Therefore, there is no possibility of the adsorption-desorption phase transition in the proposed model.
+This fact is true for the chosen values of $k$ or the bending energy (as checked for $3\leqslant n\leqslant\ 19$) for which an infinitely long polymer chain can be polymerized in between the constraints.